Holger Chen: Personal life

 Chen is married, and he has a son and a stepdaughter from his wife's previous marriage.
-Chen has a pet Caucasian Shepherd dog named Ta-hsiung and also has a few cats, including most notably, a Maine Coon named Rich, which often appears on his YouTube livestreams.
+Chen has a pet Caucasian Shepherd dog named Ta-hsiung and a few cats, including most notably, a Maine Coon named Rich, which often appears on his YouTube livestreams.
+Chen regularly trains and is titled a specialist in Muay Thai, Sanda, and kickboxing.
+He more recently trains Brazilian jiu-jitsu, which as of 2025, he is a white belt.